Skip to main content

 Participants in the Shanghai workshop gather at the Jilu commune.

 These convenings emerged from an earlier phytogram workshop in August 2024.
-Organized by filmmakers Christina Nguyen, Assistant Professor of Instruction at Northwestern's School of Communication, and Tristen Ives, formerly Head Projectionist at Northwestern's Block Museum of Art, this workshop took place on Northwestern’s Evanston campus with support from an Earth Rising grant and the Buffett Institute’s Climate Crisis + Media Arts Global Working Group.
+Organized by filmmakers Christina Nguyen, Assistant Professor of Instruction at Northwestern's School of Communication, and Tristen Ives, formerly Head Projectionist at Northwestern's Block Museum of Art, this workshop took place on Northwestern’s Evanston campus with support from an Earth Rising grant and the Roberta Buffett Institute’s Climate Crisis + Media Arts Global Working Group.

 Nguyen emphasized the power of these workshops: “The beauty of phytography and camera-less filmmaking is the accessibility it offers to folks who may not know how to use a camera or have a thorough background in technical filmmaking.
 The participants can see the film transform in front of their eyes, making magic happen right in front of them.
 I think the most memorable moment was seeing the participants connect and share excitement over their collaborative film.”